Reading time: 5 minutes

 The above rule is subject to meeting the statutory minimum drawdown rule.

-As you can see from the table below, a person following the actuaries Rule of Thumb would withdraw more money than the statutory minimum up until age 84, but once they turn 85 they would be required under the current rules to withdraw more than the Rule of Thumb.
+As you can see from the table below, a person following the actuaries’ rule of thumb would withdraw more money than the statutory minimum up until age 84.
+However, once they turn 85 they would be required under the current rules to withdraw more than the rule of thumb.

 ---|---|---|